jonico/octocat-harry-potter-mcp-server/README.md

 #### C) 🏃‍♂️ Run MCP Server in VSCode

-In order to run the MCP server in VSCode, you can adapt the [workspace MCP configuration](.vscode/mcp.json) in the .vscode folder.
+In order to run the local MCP server in VSCode, you can adapt and start the [octocat-hp-mcp-server-local](.vscode/mcp.json) server in the .vscode folder.

 If you then select Agent mode in Co-Pilot Chat, the tools icon should should show API endpoints (tools) exposed by the `octocat-hp-mcp-server-local` server.